LexLuc/COMP9321_Data_Mashup/README.md

 ## Introduction for this task
 Based on the Fisheries and aquaculture production in different states, we calculate the average unit price for the different kinds of species and the yield of the species.

 Through the seafood exports data from 2013-2016, by state, we can get the average exports from different state.
-We will using the yield of the species minus the average exports from different state and then we can collect the rough data for the consumption of species in the different states.
+We will be using the yield of the species minus the average exports from different state and then we can collect the rough data for the consumption of species in the different states.
 We will sort the consumption of species and then we want to get which kinds of species are popular in the states.
 We will select five species to display.
 This can help wholesalers choose which kinds of seafood should they purchase.

 ## Data to display
 User can input the specie name and the number of what they want.
 The data will be shown if the unit price is cheaper and then depend on the yield by the word cloud.